procount/pinn/README_PINN.md

 As documented earlier, PINN can install an OS from a local USB disk instead of directly from the internet for use when no internet is available, or to avoid repetitive slow or costly downloads.
 But to do this, the OS and is accompanying meta-files must be downloaded from the internet to the USB drive.
 PINN's `download` feature allows this task to be done easily.
 It will only download OSes that are sourced from the network - selected OSes on a USB stick, for example, will be ignored.

 You will be asked if you want to resume partial downloads.
-Only select this option if a previous download failed and you wnat to continue downloading the same file rather than starting again.
+Only select this option if a previous download failed and you want to continue downloading the same file rather than starting again.
 Selecting Yes when no partial downloads are available could end up extending an existing file with a newer file, causing a problem.

 ![alt text](screenshots/download.png "Downloading OSes for offline use.")